Vex'd

-Vex'd were an English dubstep duo signed to Planet Mu, consisting of Jamie Teasdale and Roly Porter.
+Vex'd were an English dubstep duo that consisted of Jamie Teasdale and Roly Porter.
 They often played at early DMZ nights and were some of the early pioneers of the genre.
-The duo released two albums: Degenerate (2005) and Cloud Seed (2010).
+The duo released their first album Degenerate in 2005, and disbanded in 2007 after the duo moved out to different countries.
+Their second album Cloud Seed featured unfinished songs from 2006 and 2007 that was eventually released in 2010 by Planet Mu.